Guiwoo/about-me/README.md

 #### Need to Resize Photo

-[] - All Project Img needs to resize
+[x] - All Project Img needs to resize
-[] - Use AWS bucket for image upload Check it later
+[x] - Use AWS bucket for image upload Check it later

 ## TypeScript Interface and Type Extending